The Supersonic Project: SIGOs, a Proposed Progenitor to Globular Clusters, and their Connections to Gravitational Wave Anisotropies: Discussion

 To summarize, we presented the larger scale abundance of supersonically induced gas objects (SIGOs), using a combination of analytical and simulation approaches.
 We thus predict variation of these high density gas objects in the early Universe ($z\sim14$) with an average of $\sim 0.5$~Mpc$^{-3}$, possibly observable by JWST.
 The average number density of SIGOs is consistent with the local number density of globular clusters, further supporting the proposal that these SIGOs are the progenitors of globular clusters \citep[e.g.,][]{naoznarayan14,chiou+19}.
 Finally, since globular clusters are natural birthplaces of black hole binary mergers, we propose that SIGOs may leave a distinct anisotropic signature on the gravitational wave signal on the sky.

-\acknowledgments W.L., S.N., Y.S.C, B.B., F.M., and M.V. thank the support of NASA grant No. 80NSSC20K0500 and the XSEDE AST180056 allocation, as well as the Simons Foundation Center for Computational Astrophysics and the UCLA cluster \textit{Hoffman2} for computational resources.
+\acknowledgments We thank the anonymous referee for useful comments.
+We also thank Naoki Yoshida and Carl Rodriguez for useful discussions.
+W.L., S.N., Y.S.C, B.B., F.M., and M.V. thank the support of NASA grant No. 80NSSC20K0500 and the XSEDE AST180056 allocation, as well as the Simons Foundation Center for Computational Astrophysics and the UCLA cluster \textit{Hoffman2} for computational resources.
 F.M. acknowledges support from the Program ``Rita Levi Montalcini'' of the Italian MUR.
 W.L. thanks Ryan Carlson for the helpful conversations.
 S.N thanks Howard and Astrid Preston for their generous support.
 Y.S.C thanks the partial support from UCLA dissertation year fellowship.
 B.B. also thanks the the Alfred P. Sloan Foundation and the Packard Foundation for support.
 MV acknowledges support through NASA ATP grants 16-ATP16-0167, 19-ATP19-0019, 19-ATP19-0020, 19-ATP19-0167, and NSF grants AST-1814053, AST-1814259, AST-1909831 and AST-2007355.
 K.K. is supported by an NSF Astronomy and Astrophysics Postdoctoral Fellowship under award AST-2001751.